Please enable JavaScript in your browser to use this page.

 2. Have your say

-We are asking local landowners and leaseholders to help us identify potential land that could contribute to nature recovery across Bath and North East Somerset.
+We are asking landowners and leaseholders to identify land in Bath and North East Somerset that could support nature recovery.

 What are we proposing to do?